noctoz/Scandinavian_Empire/README.md

 - The baltic area is owned by Estone, another of the vassals
 - Finland has expanded its borders a bit into Russia
 - Bonuses to certain key provinces from the CK2 playthrough that inspired this
+- All of Scandinavia as well as Lithuania follow the Norse faith